By Tilly Smith Dix

 A short taxi ride, by which time we were starving, had us seated at Sandy Feet Café & Health Foods, which came highly recommended by our friendly taxi driver.
 I opted for the fish and chips, Andrew enjoyed the Thai chicken curry, and I washed my fresh catch of the day, mullet, down with a dinky bottle of NV Chardonnay Pinot Noir Limestone Coast South Australia bubbles.
 Andrew had a cappuccino as he never drinks when piloting – I find that comforting.

 Afterwards, we strolled along the high street next to the ocean, then headed to the beach for a scenic walk to the bijou harbour, where we encountered countless gulls and, to our amazement, geese!
-I posted this unusual sight of a gaggle of geese on a beach on Instagram and low and behold, a resident of Apollo Bay responded about the geese and mentioned the fishermen offer them treats.
+I posted this unusual sight of a gaggle of geese on a beach on Instagram and lo and behold, a resident of Apollo Bay responded about the gaggle of geese and mentioned the fishermen offer them treats.

 We did not venture too close as they can get cheeky and the Instagrammer mentioned the geese had chased her mother when she tried to befriend them.
 My darling late mom was goosed and I remember the painful bruising on her inner thigh at the time.
 I was not falling for their sneaky tactics.